PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

     #.
 Invoking ``setUserId`` won't send any tracking request.
 To add `User ID` to tracked data, you have to call ``setUserId`` before :ref:`trackPageView<jtc-api-trackPageView>`.
 It does not have to be the first one.
 Another way is to send ping request with :ref:`ping<jtc-api-ping>`, after setting the `User ID`.
     #. `User ID` can't be longer than 1024 bytes.
 It will be 1024 characters if you use only ASCII characters, but Unicode characters may require more bytes per character, so you should make sure that Unicode identifier cut down to 1024 bytes is still unique.
-    #. `User ID` should be a uniquie value for each user.
+    #. `User ID` should be a unique value for each user.
 Otherwise metrics for different users might be merged in the reports.
     #.
 Usually a `User ID` value is an user email, because this is the identifier that users use to log in to a website and it fulfils above requirements.

 It is a good practice to remove value of `User ID`, when the user logs out.
 Otherwise `User ID` value might affect session of other users, if they share the same device.
 To remove `User ID` value call :ref:`resetUserId<jtc-api-resetUserId>`.